Did you know that you can earn $37 million annually from a convenience store in just five years?

 - Existing employees who know what to do

-Despite these potential advantages, you should recognize that often the reason a store is for sale is that it’s losing money or the financial payback is not worth it to the owner.
-You’ll need to do your due diligence to understand the true reason the small business is for sale.
+Despite these potential advantages, you should recognize that a store is often for sale because it’s losing money or the financial payback isn’t worth it to the owner.
+You’ll need to understand the true reason the small business is for sale.

-If you are buying a convenience store, as with any small business, you’ll need to do some due diligence (for more about due diligence read our article).
+If you are buying a convenience store, as with any small business, you’ll need to do some due diligence.
+For more about what this entails, read our article about how to buy a business.
 Some questions to investigate are:

-- Has all equipment been inspected recently and maintained?
+- Has all equipment been inspected and maintained on a consistent schedule?
 How old is it?

-- Is the point of sales (POS) system modern?
+- Is the point-of-sale system modern and up to date?
 Does it track inventory and produce a balance sheet?
 Is it secure?

 - What is the customer demographic?
 Do they have disposable income?

-- Is the store profitable and how can you be sure?
-Are the financials audited?
-Can you live off of these financials?
+- Is the store profitable?
+How can you be sure?
+Have the financials been audited?
+Can you live off those financials?

-37% of c-stores are part of a chain such as 7 Eleven or Circle K. There’s a good reason for this.
-A franchised convenience store has many benefits, not the least of which is an established brand name.
+Roughly 37% of c-stores are part of a chain such as 7 Eleven or Circle K. There’s a good reason for this.
+A branded convenience store has many benefits, but the single greatest advantage is having an established brand name.

-The parent company provides you with guidelines and procedures, inventory lists, and pays for national marketing and advertising.
+The parent company provides you with guidelines and procedures for operating under their brand.
+Some may include inventory lists as well.
+Chains also pay for national or regional marketing and advertising.

-Franchises provide many benefits over starting a store from scratch such as:
+Branded convenience stores provide many benefits over starting a store from scratch:

-- Guidance and support from the franchisor for both startup and ongoing operations
+- Guidance and support for both startups and ongoing operations

 - National marketing and increased visibility